 Each distance learning curriculum must be approved by TWC before implementation and before proxy contact hours can be reported.
-The list of distance learning curricula authorized to enter proxy hours in TEAMS, with associated models used for calculating proxy contact hours, is posted on the Texas Center for the Advancement of Literacy and Learning's website.
+The list of distance learning curricula authorized to enter proxy hours in TEAMS, with associated models used for calculating proxy contact hours, is posted on the TCALL website.

 Provider curricula for which proxy contact hours are to be calculated must first meet criteria established by TWC.
-Curriculum providers must certify that their products meet these criteria by submitting a document titled Certification of Distance Learning Curriculum.
-Additionally, distance learning curriculum providers must complete the Distance Learning Curriculum Survey.
-Once TWC accepts the certification and survey, the distance learning curriculum is added to the List of Distance Learning Curricula Authorized to Enter Proxy Hours in TEAMS.
+Curriculum providers must complete the Distance Learning Curriculum Survey.
+Curriculum providers must conduct a pilot for the distance learning curriculum approval committee.
+Once TWC accepts the pilot and survey, the distance learning curriculum is added to the list of distance learning curricula authorized to enter proxy hours in TEAMS.